mdnoorit/letslearnai/ml_path_for_beginners.md

 > Tip : It is okay to skip this step and learn the required math concepts where ever you encounter it.
 But I highly encourage you to go through the basics atleast (Comprehensive Guides and Khan Academy videos in this [playlist](https://www.youtube.com/watch?v=yTGEMoaWDCQ&index=18&list=PL1328115D3D8A2566)) since it will make you feel comfortable when you go through the machine learning algorithms.

-## Step 4 : Structured Machine Learning MOOC
+## Step 4 : Structured online course MOOC

 - [ ] [Coursera AndrewNg Machine Learning](https://www.coursera.org/learn/machine-learning)